hashim222/p5-coding-library/README.md

       ![search post](./src/assets/readme-images/search-posts.png)

+    - If the page contains more than 10 posts, or if each post has more than 10 comments, an infinite scroll will show up.

   - #### **About Page**

     - By clicking on the `about us` link from the sidebar, the user is directed to the About page, which provides information about the app and what to expect from it.